Paritosh-sharma1/Medium-Blog/README.md

 # Blogging App Like Medium

 This is a blogging application inspired by Medium, developed as part of Cohort 2.0 by Harkirat.
-The project is built from scratch using a modern tech stack and deployed on Vercel and Cloudflare Workers.
+The project is built from scratch using a modern tech stack and Cloudflare Workers.

-## Live Demo
-Check out the live app [here](https://blogging-app-like-medium.vercel.app/).
 ## Features

 -   User Authentication (JWT)